How much does it cost for dual citizenship? Understanding the financial implications.

 Non-Italian documents (except for naturalization documents and Apostilles) must be translated into Italian by a certified translator.

-The Italian Consulate charges an application fee for the recognition of Italian citizenship.
-As of 2025, following the change in Italian citizenship law approved by the Italian Parliament on December 28, 2024, the fee charged at Italian consulates is €600 (approximately $680) for each applicant over the age of 18.
+The Italian government charges an application fee for the recognition of Italian citizenship.
+As of 2025, following the change in Italian citizenship law approved by the Italian Parliament on December 28, 2024, the fee charged is €600 (approximately $680) for each applicant over the age of 18.
 This fee is non-refundable, regardless of the petition’s outcome.

 The cost of preparing the documentation is around €2,000.
 However, you should also consider the expenses of hiring a lawyer if you choose to apply through the courts, and the costs associated with living in Italy, if you choose to apply at a commune.